johnridesabike/coronate/CONTRIBUTING.md

 - Build an awesome front-end UI.
 - Package into a standalone Electron app.
 - Publish a web demo.
-- Optimize pairing logic
+- Perfect pairing logic.

-The code is designed to follow procedures explained in the [USCF chess rulebook](http://www.uschess.org/content/view/7752/369/), which makes building it a unique challenge compared to a generic Swiss paring system.
+The code is designed to follow procedures described in the [USCF chess rulebook](http://www.uschess.org/content/view/7752/369/), which makes building it a unique challenge compared to a generic Swiss pairing system.
 Where applicable, code comments should cite relevant rulebook section numbers.

 If you have any questions, just open a new issue.